It’s been an interesting week in the world of body politics.

 That’s awesome, I thought, and then was astonished to find that not everyone thought that was awesome and that there were multiple articles out there berating Nike for normalising fat bodies, and stating that anyone that size must DEFINITELY be pre-diabetic and suffering from all kinds of health problems.

 Obesity may be a risk factor for diabetes, but so is inactivity.
+A diabetic person uses many accoutrements, which helps them in treating diabetes.
+Many use diabetic socks for men to maximize blood flow to the legs and prevent complications.
+While a diabetic person’s lack of interest in fitness can be justified due to their condition, but the same cannot be said about a fat person who finds fitness unnecessary.
 Call me cynical, but getting huffy because a sportswear brand is trying to sell its products to larger women based on “health reasons” doesn’t quite ring true.

 I’ve written in the past about the idea of being fat and fit, and my own relationship with my body and exercise.
 I’ve tried to write about the total disconnect we have between the health of our body, what it can do and what we put into it, the appearance of our body and about actually being honest with ourselves about whether we’re really “fit and fat” or whether we even care about that anyway.
 Because you don’t have to, you know and you can also care about it more or less at different points in your life.